Category: All posts

 Now, let’s write our functions for searching the articles.

-This section will discuss and implement the crux of our hybrid search engine, keyword, and semantic search functions.
+This section will discuss and implement the core functions of our hybrid search engine, keyword, and semantic search functions.

 Text search, or full-text searching, enables the identification of natural-language documents matching a query and potentially sorting them by relevance.
 Traditional database textual search operators like ~